Kierna Mayo

 Kierna Mayo is an American writer, editor, and media executive.
 She started her journalism career as a member of the original writing staff for The Source.
 Mayo co-founded the lifestyle magazine Honey in 1999, and was later the editor-in-chief of Ebony.
 Mayo is the vice president and executive editor of Random House and Roc Nation's imprint Roc Lit 101.

-Life and career

-Early life
+Early life and education

 Mayo was born and raised in Brooklyn, New York.
 She was a fan of hip-hop music during her adolescence, and attended high school at Murry Bergtraum High School with Q-Tip and Ali Shaheed Muhammad (of A Tribe Called Quest fame).
 She received her bachelor's degree from Hampton University.

-Journalism and editing
+Career

-Mayo was an original staff writer and editor at The Source, where she worked for four years.
+Mayo's editorial career began in the early 1990s as an original member of the Mind Squad at The Source, where she worked for four years.
 Her writing frequently pushed back against sexism in the music industry and blanket criticism of hip hop.
+She then worked as an urban affairs reporter at City Limits.

 In March 1999, she co-founded and was named the inaugural editor-in-chief of Honey, a bimonthly lifestyle and fashion periodical geared toward young multicultural women.
-She and her co-founder Joicelyn Dingle sold the magazine and ultimately shuttered it one year later due to creative differences with the new owner.
+She and her co-founder Joicelyn Dingle sold the magazine and ultimately shuttered it in 2003 due to creative differences with the new owner, as well as financial issues.